poznet/FacebookPost/README.md

  - on Get Token -> Get Access Token select "manage_pages" and "publish_pages" on extended prmission.
  - change Get Token to FB where you want to publish
  - copy Access Token

+Default life time  of  this token is  2 hours.
+It can be extendend to 2 months in Api Explorer

 ###### Installation
 Via Composer  (content  for  composer.json)